Ford Motor Company’s Mission Statement & Vision Statement: An Analysis

 3. Make mobility affordable

-Ford Motor Company’s Vision Statement
+Ford’s Vision Statement

 1. Worldwide scale

-2. Most trusted company
+2. The most trusted company

 3. Designing smart vehicles for a smart world